srikanta171/RAM_ASIC_Flow/README.md

 This repository contains materials related to the RTL to GDS flow and the concept of single-port memory.
 The aim is to provide a comprehensive understanding of the digital circuit design process and memory theory.

 ## Abstract:
 This project aims to provide a comprehensive understanding of the RTL (Register Transfer Level) to GDS (Graphic Data System) flow, a critical process in digital circuit design.
 The project covers every step of the flow, from RTL design using hardware description languages, synthesis to gate-level representations, placement and routing, to the final GDSII file generation.
-A significant portion of the project is dedicated to discussing the concept and theory of memory, with a particular focus on single-port synchronous memory.
+A significant portion of the project is dedicated to discussing the concept and theory of memory, with a particular focus on single-port memory.

 ## Contents
 1. **Single-Port Memory:**